yongjiaw/semantic-program/README.md

 This contract is intentionally small.
 It says that durable semantic updates should be dimension-scoped, identity-keyed, lineage-preserving, and incrementally maintainable.

-Many systems already perform keyed updates: user profiles, entity stores, feature stores, knowledge graphs, semantic memory systems, CDC pipelines, event-sourced applications, and stateful stream processors.
-The problem is that the semantic meaning of the update is usually buried in custom backend conventions or application code:
+In data applications, keyed updates are already common: user profiles, entity stores, feature stores, knowledge graphs, CDC pipelines, event-sourced applications, and stateful stream processors all maintain state by identity.
+In those settings, the semantic meaning of the update is often distributed across backend conventions, schemas, pipeline code, and application logic:

 ```text
 What dimension is being updated?